chenjingxin97/FaceCompare-car/README.md

     $ python detect.py

-Third,mobify the souce codes with the image_foken you got just now.

-Last,run camera_compare.py to get the final data.
+Third,mobify the all souce codes with the image_foken you got just now,and then run camera_compare.py to get the final data.

     $ python camera_conpare.py